All Episodes

 In July of 2016, more than 80 employees were assigned to the translator project.

-Alright, that was Rod Rosenstein talking about the Department of Justice now charging 13 Russian nationals, three Russian companies for committing federal crimes while uh seeking to interfere with the 2016 elections.
+All right, that was Rod Rosenstein talking about the Department of Justice now charging 13 Russian nationals, three Russian companies, for committing federal crimes while seeking to interfere with the 2016 elections.

 And then we have new information today that actually adds to that point.

-I mean, literally, if you look at the states, the total s spent on ads in Wisconsin, it's one thousand nine hundred and seventy-nine.
+When Byron York breaks it down in his piece over the weekend, I mean, literally, if you look at the states, the total spent on ads in Wisconsin, it's $1,979.

-All told in key battleground states, we're talking about uh less than thirty-two hundred dollars.
+All told in key battleground states, we're talking about less than $3,200.

-Meanwhile, both campaigns sped a combined two point four billion dollars.
+Meanwhile, both campaigns spent a combined $2.4 billion.

-Facebook executive, their vice president of ad product, Rob Goldman tweeted Friday that he can very definitely say that swaying the election was not the main objective of the Russian actors that meddled in 2016 in the elections using social media, but rather sowing Discord was their goal, which Rao Rod Rosenstein also pointed out.
+Facebook executive, their vice president of ad product, Rob Goldman, tweeted Friday that he can very definitely say that swaying the election was not the main objective of the Russian actors that meddled in 2016 in the elections using social media, but rather sowing discord was their goal, which Rod Rosenstein also pointed out.

-Now one of the things that I think is most interesting in all of this is you know the fact that this effort for this campaign, 2016, started in 2014.
+And one of the things that I think is most interesting in all of this is, you know, the fact that this effort for this campaign, 2016, started in 2014.

 He said the Putin regime presents a pressing threat to American interests.